MDARH/MDARH/README.md

 # Assalamu Alaikum, I'm [Abdur Razzaque Hassan] 👋
 ## Experts in cPanel/VPS Server Management and Error Handling.

-I am a full-stack web developer with experience in Laravel, Vue, and React.
-I love to create dynamic websites with a user-friendly admin panel.
-My journey began in January 2018 and now looking for a position where my skils level will be up.
+I am a passionate Full-Stack Web Developer with a strong foundation in Laravel, Vue, and React.
+As a self-learner, I began my journey in 2017,  and built dynamic web applications, managed deployments, and provided technical support.
+My experience includes integrating bKash payments, troubleshooting Laravel, Vue, and React issues, and assisting developers through social media.
+I have managed e-commerce platforms, handled VPS servers with aaPanel and Ubuntu, customized WordPress sites with Astra Premium and Elementor.
+Additionally, I have contributed to several project enhancements.
+I am interested in joining a team where I can apply my knowledge and continue growing as a developer.

 ## What I do